panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 };
 ```

-Often it makes sense to export a class as part of an ES2015 module.
-You can have a class as a *default export*:
+You can easily export a class as part of an ES2015 module.
+Here's the syntax for a *default export*:

 ```javascript
 export default class User {